 The electrical engineering profession today and moving into the future

 But, a new industry is quickly growing in its place with electric cars.
-So, out with the old, and in with the new.

 New electrical sub-industries created from electric cars